-- to meet our obligations under various legislative requirements - to ensure the proper administration of the scheme - to deal with the resolution of pension disputes - Our objectives will be met by providing the following communications
+- · to meet our obligations under various legislative requirements - · to ensure the proper administration of the scheme - · to deal with the resolution of pension disputes - Our objectives will be met by providing the following communications

-Method of Communication Media Frequency of issue Method of Distribution Audience Group Pension Fund valuation reports Rates & Adjustment certificates Revised Rates & Adjustment certificates Cessation valuations Electronic Every three years Via email and post Office of the Deputy Prime Minister ODPM)/ Her Majesty's Revenue and Customs HMRC)/all scheme employers Details of new employers entered into the Fund Hard copy As new employers are entered into the Fund Post DCLG/HMRC Completion of questionnaires Electronic or hard copy As and when required Via email or post DCLG/HMRC/the Pensions Regulator employer entered into the Fund (i.e. following the admission of third party service providers into the scheme).
+Method of Communication Media Frequency of issue Method of Distribution Audience Group Pension Fund valuation reports Rates &amp; Adjustment certificates Revised Rates &amp; Adjustment certificates Cessation valuations Electronic Every three years Via email and post Office of the Deputy Prime Minister ODPM)/ Her Majesty's Revenue and Customs HMRC)/all scheme employers Details of new employers entered into the Fund Hard copy As new employers are entered into the Fund Post DCLG/HMRC Completion of questionnaires Electronic or hard copy As and when required Via email or post DCLG/HMRC/the Pensions Regulator

 Pension Fund Valuation Reports - a report issued every three years setting out the estimated assets and liabilities of the Fund as a whole, as well as setting out individual employer contribution rates for a three year period commencing one year from the valuation date.
+Completion of questionnaires - various questionnaires that my received, requesting specific information in relation to the structure of the LGPS or the make up of the Fund.

-Details of new employers - a legal requirement to notify both organisations of the name and type of
+Details of new employers - a legal requirement to notify both organisations of the name and type of employer entered into the Fund (i.e. following the admission of third party service providers into the scheme).